G-1592/Flute_Vision_CV/README.md

 # Flute_Vision_CV
-A real-time computer vision system for flute fingering, posture, and embouchure analysis.
+A real-time computer vision system for flute fingering, posture, and embouchure analysis, without relying on audio input.

 ## About